From sparse to dense functional data in high dimensions: Revisiting phase transitions from a non-asymptotic perspective: Introduction

-With recent advances in data collection technology, high-dimensional functional datasets become increasingly available.
+With recent advances in data collection technology, high-dimensional functional data sets become increasingly available.
 Examples include time-course gene expression data, and electroencephalography and functional magnetic resonance imaging data, where signals are measured over time at a large number of regions of interest \cite[]{zhu2016,li2018,zapata2022,fang2022}.
-Those data can be represented as a $p$-vector of random functions $\bX_{i}(\cdot)=\{X_{i1}(\cdot), \dots, X_{ip}(\cdot)\}^\T$ for $i=1, \dots,n$ defined on a compact set $\cal U,$ where the dimension $p$ can be diverging with, or even larger than, the number of subjects $n$.
-In practice, each $X_{ij}(\cdot)$ is observed subject to error contamination at $T_{ij}$ random time points; see (\ref{model}) below.
-In this paper, we propose a unified local linear smoothing approach to estimate the mean and covariance functions for both sparsely and densely sampled high-dimensional functional data.
+Those data can be represented as a $p$-vector of random functions $\bX_{i}(\cdot)=\{X_{i1}(\cdot), \dots, X_{ip}(\cdot)\}^\T$ for $i=1, \dots,n$ defined on a compact set $\cal U,$ with the $p$-vector of mean functions $\bmu(\cdot)=\{\mu_1(\cdot),\dots, \mu_p(\cdot)\}^{\T}=\cE\{\bX(\cdot)\}$ and the $(p \times p)$-matrix of marginal- and cross-covariance functions

+In a high-dimensional regime, the dimension $p$ can be diverging with, or even larger than, the number of subjects $n$.
+In practice, each $X_{ij}(\cdot)$ is observed subject to error contamination at $T_{ij}$ random time points.
+See (\ref{model}) below.